Villa De Santiago: A Magical Town in Nuevo Leon, Mexico

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Villa De Santiago is one of the most beautiful and peaceful destinations in Mexico; it was named the magical town by Visit Mexico.
+Villa De Santiago is a beautiful and peaceful destination in Mexico; it was named the magical town by Visit Mexico.
 With colorful houses, water reservoirs, and unparalleled natural beauty, this place makes a special day trip for visitors to Monterrey.

 Most places in Villa De Santiago lack crowds and offer an old taste of Mexico.
 This place is locals’ favorite, especially for those living in Monterrey.
 If you plan on visiting Ville De Santiago, here is what you need to know.